LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Called during module inclusion process to allow custom handling of module loading.

+**When Called**

+This hook is triggered when:
+- A module is being included/loaded
+- Module loading process is being executed
+- Before module initialization
+- During module inclusion

 **Parameters**

 * `moduleName` (*string*): Name of the module being included.